 Once you’re done soaking up the view of the vineyard, basking in the serenity and sampling local produce, you can rest your wary legs (and paws) at more than a dozen spots including Beachside Prevelly Villas, they allow up to two pets, Margaret River Hideaway and Farmstay, Caves Road Chalets Cowaramup, Waters Edge Margaret River or Silversprings Cottages Metricup.

 Tip: As a courtesy, when booking accommodation let your provider know how many dogs you’ll be bringing.

 Top spot in South Australia

-Just 40-minutes south of Adelaide, the Fleurieu Peninsula8 offers some of South Australia’s finest coastal, scenic and culinary experiences.
+Just 40-minutes south of Adelaide, the Fleurieu Peninsula offers some of South Australia’s finest coastal, scenic and culinary experiences.
 You and your pets can explore gorgeous coastlines and trails such as the Encourage Bikeway, a 31.5 km shared path which links Encounter Bay, Victor Harbor, Middleton and Goolwa.
 Other walks are Hindmarsh Falls, Kings Head Hike and Heysen Trail; it’s a 6.5 km coastal walk providing plenty of new sights and smells for your beloved canine.

 Accommodation-wise there about 40 different types of places you and your pet can stay, including apartments and houses that boast spectacular ocean and scenic views and plenty of space to roam.
-Check out, Fleurieu Accommodation9, a great manager of holiday homes in the area.
+Check out, Fleurieu Accommodation, a great manager of holiday homes in the area.

 Tip: To avoid your pet getting car sick, feed them a few hours before you start your journey.